New Hire Resources

 All new Penn State employees are required to complete this online Reporting Child Abuse training.
-Those who are working with minors, known as PA Mandated Reporters, must take the training prior to working with children and annually thereafter.
+Those who are working with minors, known as Authorized Adults, must take the training prior to working with children and annually thereafter.
 Those who do not work with minors must take the training within the first 30 days of employment.
 To access this training, please visit lrn.psu.edu.

 All new Penn State employees are required to complete this online training.
 This training module that has been designed to ensure that all Penn State employees, graduate assistants, and those with graduate fellowships understand the applicable laws and University policies related to issues of sexual and/or gender-based harassment and misconduct, are cognizant of their responsibilities to report such incidents to the University’s Title IX Coordinator, and are aware of how to make a report, if the need should arise.
 To access this training, please visit lrn.psu.edu.

 This notice makes new hires aware that the University’s annual security and safety compliance document is available, it explains how to locate the report and outlines the contents of the document.

 Employees must self-disclose any arrests (being charged with a misdemeanor or felony) and convictions within seventy-two (72) hours after an arrest or conviction.

 This brochure from Penn State’s Affirmative Action Office discusses sexual harassment including defining the behavior, prevention, actions to stop the behavior and resources.

 Employees can report issues and/or ask questions via phone or online about workplace issues including financial matters and other misconduct or violations of University policy.

 This U.S. Department of Labor posting explains employee rights and responsibilities under the Family and Medical Leave Act.